gonfva/gonfva.github.io/content/en/blog/2015-01-06-what-recruiters-taught-me-about-looking.md

 categories: [Jobs, Personal]
 ---

-There are <a href="http://gonfva.blogspot.co.uk/2014/05/good-examples.html">good recruiters</a>.
+There are [good recruiters](http://gonfva.blogspot.co.uk/2014/05/good-examples.html).
 And there are bad recruiters.
 The good ones help you to find a job.
 The bad ones teach you how to look for a job.

 If you are looking for a job, be sure to do just the opposite of what the bad ones do.